-Welcome to Tm Hughes & Son Electrical Services, your local lighting specialists.
+Welcome to Tm Hughes & Son Electrical Services.
+We provide lighting design and installation services in Chelmsford.

-We Install, repair and replace all types of lighting and help you with whatever your lighting requirements are, from replacing a simple ceiling light to designing and fitting of full lighting installations.
+We Install, repair and replace all types of lighting and help you with your lighting requirements, from replacing a simple ceiling light to designing and fitting full lighting installations.

 Call – 01245 830560